 Any monies due to a student who withdraws from the institution shall be refunded within forty-five (45) calendar days of a determination that a student has withdrawn, whether officially or unofficially.
-When situations of mitigating circumstances are in evidence, NACCAS encourages school to adopt a policy wherein the refund to the student may exceed the Minimum Tuition Adjustment Schedule.
+When situations of mitigating circumstances are in evidence, the school may allow the refund to exceed the Minimum Tuition Adjustment Schedule.